prundeanualin/PacMan/docs/uml/use_case.md

 #### Blinky:
 - Blinky tries to collide with pacman (shortest path).
 #### Inky:
-- Inky tries to go to the tile that is exacly opposite from him, of the tile 2 tiles ahead of pacman.
+- Inky tries to go to the tile that is exactly opposite from him, of the tile 2 tiles ahead of pacman.
 #### Pinky:
 - Pinky tries to move to the tile a few tiles(4) ahead of pacman.
 #### Clyde: